 4. Insider Monkey

-Insider Monkey tracks both insider trading and hedge fund activity, making it a useful resource if you want to monitor moves from company executives and elite investors in one place.
+Insider Monkey tracks both insider trading and hedge fund activity, making it a helpful resource if you want to monitor moves from company executives and elite investors in one place.
 The platform highlights recent Form 4 filings and gives helpful commentary when large, unusual insider buys occur.

 Insider Monkey often publishes articles that spotlight cluster buying, recent trends, and big bets from notable hedge funds, giving you more context than raw data alone.
 Their 13F section also tracks the top holdings of major investors like Buffett, Dalio, and Ackman.